-The Academic Requirements Report (Formerly: Degree Progress Report), linked at your MySJSU account, allows matriculated students, advisors, and evaluators to determine what requirements a student has satisfied and what requirements are still needed.
-The progress report matches academic requirements (university and major) against a student's individual academic record.
+The MyProgress Report (Formerly: Academic Requirements Report), linked at your MySJSU account, allows matriculated students, advisors, and evaluators to determine what requirements a student has satisfied and what requirements are still needed.
+The MyProgress report matches academic requirements (university and major) against a student's individual academic record.